In a Nutshell:

 One Touch Specialty Drinks

-There’s a lot to like about the Intelia’s front-face control panel, and our Saeco Intelia Deluxe review would be incomplete if we didn’t call particular attention to it.
+There’s a lot to like about Intelia’s front-face control panel, and our Saeco Intelia Deluxe review would be incomplete if we didn’t call particular attention to it.
 To start with, it offers a nice variety of drinks, available at the touch of a single button.
 There are:

 • Espresso